 5. Credit inquiries harm your credit score

 Inquiries alone have minor effect on your credit score.
-If your credit history is already less than perfect than a hard inquiry will not make your credit score any worse.
-Having a good credit record and applying for many credit cards at once can affect your ability to obtain new credit because a lender may interpret it as an indication of financial trouble.
+If your credit history is already less than perfect then a hard inquiry will not make your credit score any worse.
+Having a good credit record and applying for many credit cards at once can affect your ability to obtain new credit because a lender may see it as an indication of financial trouble.